Driving into Nafplio several years ago my first impression

 an aoud, baglama, guitar, bouzouki or even a hand-made flute, then this

 is where the pros go.
-It has moved from its near central location but it still exists, though I never found it.
+It has moved from its near central location but it still exists, though I never found it again.
 Look for the shop that sells hookahs too.
 They make a great gift for those adventurous teens though if you are American who knows if they will even allow you to bring it into the country.
 Anyway they are beautiful to look at even if you don't buy one.
 There are also a number of galleries with original art.
 Its not surprising.
-If I were a Greek artist this is where I would be.
-Everywhere
+If I were a Greek artist this is where I would

 you look there is something to paint.